Ash4477/freeCodeCamp-Courses/README.md

-# freeCodeCamp-Lessons
+# freeCodeCamp-Courses
-This repo contains all of my completed fCC lessons.
+This repo contains all of my completed fCC courses.